LIT-Protocol/lit-js-sdk/README.md

 This SDK has the ability to create the authorization conditions for a given resource and store them with the LIT nodes.
 When someone requests a network signature because they are trying to access a resource (typically a server that serves some dynamic content), the SDK will request a message signature from the user's wallet that proves that they own the NFT associated with the resource to each LIT node.
 The LIT nodes will each verify that the user owns the NFT, sign the JWT to create a signature share, then send down that signature share.
 The SDK will combine the signature shares to obtain a signed JWT which can be presented to the resource to authenticate and authorize the user.

+**Example**

+You can find a minimal example project that implements dynamic content authorization here: https://github.com/LIT-Protocol/lit-minimal-jwt-example

 ## Installation

 Use yarn or npm to add the lit-js-sdk to your product: